Simultaneous shape and topology optimization of wings

-It should be noted that important dynamic effects, such as flutter are ignored in this study.
-These effects would also influence the structural design.
 Structural constraints based on compliance are easily implemented and computationally efficient.
 However, stress constraints can directly be linked to the material properties and safety factors, hence rendering the optimization a more integrated part of the design process.
-Having a set of few discrete loadcases (from different angles of attack) does not seem to be sufficient to avoid regions with low bending moments in all cases, as seen in the cases, where the strut is included, where regions with no or very little material appear between the strut and root of the wing.
+Having a set of few discrete load cases (from different angles of attack) does not seem to be sufficient to avoid regions with low bending moments in all cases, as seen in the cases, where the strut is included, where regions with no or very little material appear between the strut and root of the wing.
 These regions with no material could also be avoided with finer meshes, which would allow for thinner wing skins, with a realistic thickness.
-Furthermore, the skin could then be modelled with the same material properties as the internal structure.
+Furthermore, the skin could then be modeled with the same material properties as the internal structure.
 Additionally, a finer discretization level would also allow for smaller features inside the wing (if the length scale is adapted accordingly).
-Finally, if a higher fidelity description of the aerodynamics or more advanced aerodynamic modelling was used, where viscous forces are included, the airfoil profile at each section could also be included into the optimization.
+Finally, if a higher fidelity description of the aerodynamics or more advanced aerodynamic modeling was used, where viscous forces are included, the airfoil profile at each section could also be included in the optimization.